MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ### Where is the Azure CLI installed?

 When installing the Azure CLI, you cannot select an install location.
-In Windows, use `where az` at a Cmd prompt to see where the Azure CLI is installed.
-The 32-bit Azure CLI installs in `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2` and the 64-bit in `C:\Program Files\Microsoft SDKs\Azure\CLI2`.
+In Windows, the 32-bit Azure CLI installs in `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2` and the 64-bit in `C:\Program Files\Microsoft SDKs\Azure\CLI2`.
 In Linux, programs are more distributed.
 Most binaries are in `/bin` or `/sbin` and most libraries are in `/lib`.

 User-specific configuration files are located in `$HOME/.azure` on macOS and Linux, and `%USERPROFILE%\.azure` on Windows.
 These locations are known as the `AZURE_CONFIG_DIR`.